-Construction and operation of Alternative 1 or 3 would not result in an incremental contribution to impacts on mineral resources.
+Construction and operation of Alternative 1 or 3 would not result in an incremental contribution on mineral resources.
 Project effects would be limited to the construction footprint where there are no natural gas fields, natural gas wells, or other mineral sources.
 In addition, if natural gas was found in the affected area it would not be permanently lost as a result of construction or operation of Alternative 1 or 3 because the natural gas fields would be accessible from the immediately adjacent area.

-Alternative 1 or 3 would not result in a cumulatively considerable contribution to impacts on mineral resources.
+Alternative 1 or 3 would not result in a cumulative contribution to mineral resources.
 Therefore, Alternative 1 or 3 would not cause an incremental impact that would be significant when added to the impacts on mineral resources from other past, present, and reasonably foreseeable future actions.

 The cumulative impacts associated with the construction and operation of Alternative 2 would be the same as those described above for Alternative 1 or 3 because the new facilities and construction footprints would be located in the same cumulative geographic scope, would generally be the same size, and would generally require the same type of mineral resources.
-Alternative 2 would not result in a cumulatively considerable contribution to impacts on mineral resources.
+Alternative 2 would not result in a cumulative contribution to mineral resources.
 Therefore, Alternative 2 would not cause an incremental impact that would be significant when added to the impacts on mineral resources from other past, present, and reasonably foreseeable future actions.